memogarcia/memogarcia.github.io/content/posts/understanding-computer-networks-by-analogy-part-2.md

 ## Routers or "The building concierge"

-This building concierge or [router](https://en.wikipedia.org/wiki/Router_(computing)) is the only handling the packages from one floor to another.
+This building concierge or [router](https://en.wikipedia.org/wiki/Router_(computing)) is the one handling the packages from one floor to another.

-In other words, a router connects many networks together.
+In other words, **a router connects many networks together**.

 Same as the floor concierge, it has a table of rooms, but it uses the room number rather than the door number.